KQM-git/TCL/docs/evidence/characters/pyro/klee.md

 * [Video 3](https://youtu.be/sTtaWS0g1gQ)

 **Significance:**
 Should the reverse be true, two grounded walk-cancel AA1s from Klee would allow you to switch characters immediately after the second without any downside.
-However, as it stands, players looking to maximize the benefit from the talent's charge attack buff will want to look for the proc before swapping, bringing two grounded AA1s closer in-line to - AA1 &gt; AA2 &gt; jump cancel combo.
-As for why you would want to swap characters frequently from Klee in the first place, that would be to set up reactions manually, or refresh Viridescent Venerer 4pc effect.
+However, as it stands, players looking to maximize the benefit from the talent's Charged Attack buff will want to look for the proc before swapping, bringing two grounded AA1s closer in-line to - AA1 &gt; AA2 &gt; jump cancel combo.
+As for why you would want to swap characters frequently from Klee in the first place, that would be to set up reactions manually, or refresh Viridescent Venerer 4-Piece effect.
 A rotation could run something like this:

 * Klee AAs until Explosive Spark proc
 * Sucrose Swirl
-* Swap to Cryo/Hydro unit and wait briefly for pyro to elapse naturally due to the swirl shortening its duration before proccing the aura element
+* Swap to Cryo/Hydro unit and wait briefly for Pyro to elapse naturally due to the Swirl shortening its duration before proccing the aura Element
-* Klee Charge Attack
+* Klee Charged Attack
 * Repeat.

 ### Klee A1 Bug